-As on March 31 2016 the Company had 30 subsidiaries and a joint venture.
+As on March 31 2019 the Company had 31 subsidiaries and a joint venture.

-Pursuant to the first proviso to Section 129(3) of the Companies Act 2013 (Act)and Rules 5 and 8(1) of the Companies (Accounts) Rules 2014 thesalient features of the financial statements performance and financial position of each subsidiary and jointventure are given in Form AOC - 1 as Annexure A' to this Report.
+Pursuant to the first proviso to Section 129(3) of the Companies Act 2013 (Act')and Rules 5 and 8(1) of the Companies (Accounts) Rules 2014 salient features of thefinancial statements performance and financial position of each subsidiary and jointventure are given in Form No. AOC - 1 as Annexure A' to this Report.
 Pursuant to theprovisions of Section 136 of the Act financial statements of subsidiaries and jointventure are available for inspection by Members at the Registered Office of the Companyduring business hours.
 The Company shall provide free of cost a copy of the financialstatements of its subsidiaries and joint venture to Members upon their request.

 Management Discussion and Analysis

-In compliance with Regulation 34(3) read with Schedule V(B) of the Securities andExchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 (Listing Regulations) Management Discussion and Analysis forms part ofthis Annual Report.
+In compliance with Regulation 34(3) read with Schedule V(B) of the Listing RegulationsManagement Discussion and Analysis forms part of this Annual Report.

 In compliance with Regulation 34(3) read with Schedule V(C) of the Listing Regulationsa Report on Corporate Governance forms part of this Annual Report.
 As stipulated bySchedule V(E) of the Listing Regulations certificate from Practising Company Secretarycertifying compliance with the conditions of corporate governance is annexed to theCorporate Governance Report.